 2. Employ Smart Warehousing Tactics

 Nowadays, it’s expected that online purchases be delivered quickly, with 44% of shoppers expecting deliveries made within 2 days.
 As an ecommerce retailer that means you have a very tight window for delivery in order to maintain customer satisfaction.
 There are basically two methods:

 - Ship everything by air so everyone receives their orders next-day.
 Of course, this option is very costly and may run you right out of business.

 - Ship items from warehouses that are geographically close to your customers’ locations.
 That way customers may still get next-day delivery and you only pay ground shipping.

-Obviously, you will want to go with option 2, but how exactly do you do that?
-Go with a third-party logistics (3PL) provider that has multiple warehouses nationwide, so there is as little shipping time as possible.
-Make sure you’re using an ecommerce software that supports multiple warehouses like ecomdash.
+Obviously, you’ll want to go with option 2, but how exactly do you do that?
+Go with a third-party logistics (3PL) provider that has multiple warehouses nationwide.
+Make sure you’re using an software that supports multiple warehouses, like ecomdash.

-Another way to ensure customer satisfaction is to always keep them in the loop when it comes to order processing, shipping and delivery.
-That means letting them know as each step of order fulfillment is completed.
-You can easily use email notifications to keep them informed of exactly where their orders are, and when they can expect them on the doorstep.
+Another way to ensure customer satisfaction is to always keep them in the loop when it comes to order processing, shipping, and delivery.
+That means letting them know as each step of the order fulfillment process is completed.
+Use email notifications to keep them informed of exactly where their orders are, and when they can expect them on the doorstep.

 Unfortunately, refunds and returns are always going to be a part of the sales process.
 That means that you have to consider how to manage reverse logistics and payment refunds.

 Be sure that you prominently post your return policies on each product page and in your order confirmation email.
 Only work with suppliers that accept returns, refunds, and replacements as a part of their system.
 Here are some other great tips on how to use returns as a sales tool.

 5. Automate Order Routing